 Colorectal Cancer (CRC) is the cancer with the second highest incidence and is the second leading cause of cancer death in adults in Australia.
-There is a 1 in 17 and a 1 in 26 lifetime risk of being diagnosed with CRC in Australia for men and women respectively.
-CRC costs the Australian government $235 million a year in direct costs and over 63,000 Disability-Adjusted Life Years.
+There is a 1 in 11 and a 1 in 16 lifetime risk of being diagnosed with CRC in Australia for men and women respectively.
+CRC costs the Australian government $205 million a year in direct costs, the second highest cost from cancer, and over 92,000 Disability-Adjusted Life Years.

 Despite its long natural history, taking between 5 and 10 years to develop into cancer from its benign precursors, CRC is often not diagnosed until a later stage.
 CRC is largely clinically asymptomatic in its early stages, demonstrating the need for a screening program to detect CRC while it is still at an early stage, and more easily treatable.
 CRC that is treated at a stage when it is confined to the bowel wall has a 5-year survival rate of 88%, compared to a 5-year survival rate of 7% when treated at a stage when the cancer has spread outside the colon.Research conducted by Cancer and Bowel Research Trust found that there is a significant discrepancy between the true incidence and prevalence of different types of cancer and the public's perception of the situation.
 The research also found that the types of cancer that the respondents knew most about, had benefited from public awareness campaigns for many years.